hairyf/overlastic/docs/react/index.md

 ### Step 1: Define Component

-Use `useExtendOverlay` to define a pop-up component, which returns the following:
+Use `useDisclosure` to define a pop-up component, which returns the following:

 - `resolve|reject` returns the result of a Promise, and the component will be destroyed at the end of `duration`
 - `visible` is used to display the component, and the result of the `Promise` will be changed immediately